JudyMRSD/Udacity_CarND_Projects/P4_lane/final_writeup.md

 The curvature calculation has to be performed on the frame that's warped to the birdeye view.

 When calculating the curve from the car view, the curvature obtained is not the "real" curvature because it's seen in a different perspective.

-When we calculate throw the bird-eye view, we have the true curvature of the lane related to the ground.
+This is implemented in `calc_curvature` in file `laneBoundary.py`.

+###### S6.2 Vehicle Position
+Assume center of vehicle is at the center of image, and take the center between the left and right lanes near the bottom of image (close to the vehicle side not the horizon side) as center of road.

+Then convert the distance between vehicle center and lane center from pixel to meters.

 #### S7: Warp the detected lane boundaries back onto the original image.

+First, create an image with left and right lanes plotted bird-eye view, then warp it to front view.
+This image with lanes plotted was blended with original front view image, as shown below.

+The part is implemented in `visualize_lane`.

+![alt text][blend_lane]

 #### S8: Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 Assumptions: